-To prepare for high school, seventh and eighth grade students may conduct end of semester exams in December and in May which are cumulative in nature.
-Teachers will provide study guides at least two weeks prior to exams in preparation for the assessments, and will review during classes to help students prepare for exams and develop appropriate study skills.
+To prepare for high school, seventh and eighth grade teachers will conduct end of semester exams in December and in May which are cumulative in nature.
+Teachers will provide study materials prior to exams in preparation for the assessments, and will review during classes to help students prepare for exams and develop appropriate study skills.